Frequently Asked Questions (FAQ) re. Application and Admission to M&B

 Question: Is it necessary to get an authentication (a.k.a. certified copy) for all translated documents or just for diplomas?

-Answer: For the written application it is fine to just get a certified/authenticated copy for the diplomas.
-Should you be accepted into the school, the university may require additional documents, but for the time being this is not necessary.
+Answer: For the written application you need to get a certified/authenticated translated document for the diplomas.
+Should you be accepted into the school, the university may require additional documents, and may also ask for the originals, but for the time being originals are not necessary.

 Question: What is a certified copy and where can I get my documents certified?